Evolving vision.

 The results are strategies and plans that align mission-based programming, market position, and audience development goals with governance, staffing, space use, and business strategy.

 AK Cultural Planning is a consulting practice founded by Amy Kaufman in 2015, building on a 25 year career in arts and cultural management.
 We are known for producing comprehensive Institutional, Business, Strategic and Implementation Plans, often integrated with major capital projects.
-Every project is built on a solid foundation of market research, public engagement, organizational assessment, and client collaboration.
+Every project is built on insights from market research, stakeholder engagement, organizational assessment, and client collaboration.

 Our Clients

-Clients include the Barnes Foundation, The Africa Center, The Trust for Governors Island, National Audubon Society, Oklahoma Contemporary Arts Center, The American LGBTQ+ Museum, the Studio Museum in Harlem, Storm King Arts Center, and Boscobel House and Gardens.
+Clients include the Pulitzer Art Foundation, American LGBTQ+ Museum, Philadelphia Museum of Art, Storm King Arts Center, Planting Fields Foundation, The Trust for Governors Island, National Audubon Society, Oklahoma Contemporary Arts Center, Studio Museum in Harlem, Barnes Foundation, Vizcaya Museum and Gardens, Harvard Art Museums, and AIA New York and Center for Architecture.

 Amy was formerly Managing Director, U.S. at Lord Cultural Resources.
-During her 12 year tenure, her clients included National Museum of African American History and Culture, Longwood Gardens, Constitution Hill in Johannesburg, Eli and Edythe Broad Art Museum at Michigan State University, National Museum of the American Latino (future), Central Park Conservancy, Planet Word (future), Nasher Sculpture Center, Vaclav Havel Library in Prague, and the Museum of Lebanese Art at American University of Beirut.
+During her 12 year tenure, her clients included National Museum of African American History and Culture, Longwood Gardens, Constitution Hill in Johannesburg, Eli and Edythe Broad Art Museum at Michigan State University, National Museum of the American Latino, Central Park Conservancy, Planet Word, Vaclav Havel Library in Prague, and American University of Beirut.

 Working with AK Cultural Planning enabled The Rockwell Museum to focus on what is essential for our institution, community and visitors today—actively working to understand ourselves, our history and society through the diverse works of art produced by American artists and makers.
 Amy and her team helped us to cut through the cobwebs and crystalize what we could do to be a relevant and dynamic cultural organization in the 21st century.